mxmCherry/taxes/README.md

 - each currency conversion, so only to non-`base_currency` transactions
 - currency rates themselves are not rounded at all
 - local-currency transactions are not rounded at all
-- rounding is applied to quarter, only in the end
+- rounding is applied to quarter, only in the end (once transaction amounts are summed)
 - quarter rounding is applied to income first
-- quarter rounding is applied to tax, using already-rounded income amount
+- and then it is applied to tax (using already-rounded income amount)

-Rounding behavior is the usual one: `x >= 0.5` is rounded up, `x < 0.5` is rounded down:
+Rounding behavior is the usual one: `x >= 0.5` is rounded up, `x < 0.5` is rounded down.

 Rounding can be disabled by not specifying it (or specifying `rounding_precision: 0`).